tanaikech/ToolsForMCPServer/README.md

 **Note:**

 - If you intend to use the following tools, you must uncomment the `apiKey` line in the script and provide a valid API key for the Gemini API.

   - generate_roadmap_to_google_sheets: Creates a roadmap in Google Sheets.
   - generate_description_on_google_drive: Generates and sets a description for a file on Google Drive.
   - generate_image_on_google_drive: Generates an image from a prompt and saves it to Google Drive.
   - summarize_file_on_google_drive: Summarizes a file stored on Google Drive.
   - description_web_site: Provides descriptions of websites given their URLs.

+- If you want to use the specific Google Calendar, please set `defaultCalendarId`.

+**APIs**

 - If an error related to Drive API occurred, please enable Drive API at Advanced Google services.
-- **If you want to manage Docs, Sheets, Slides, and Calendars using the batch update methods of API, please enable Docs API, Sheets API, Slides API, and Calendar API at Advanced Google services.**
+- If you want to manage Docs, Sheets, Slides, and Calendars using the batch update methods of API, please enable Docs API, Sheets API, Slides API, and Calendar API at Advanced Google services.
-- If you want to use the specific Google Calendar, please set `defaultCalendarId`.
 - If you want to manage Google Classroom and Google People, please enable the Google Classroom API and the Google People API at Advanced Google services.
 - If you want to retrieve the drive activity, please enable Drive Activity API at Advanced Google services.
 - If you want to use Google Analytics, please enable Google Analytics Admin API and Google Analytics Data API at Advanced Google services.